Having done this drive countless times, I’m thrilled to put together my epic guide for the perfect Perth to Exmouth road trip itinerary.

 Spend the day and night here in Coral Bay or even stay longer if time permits.

-The Ningaloo Coral Bay – Bayview is a fantastic spot to sleep.
+The Ningaloo Coral Bay – Bayview is a fantastic spot to sleep after this Coral Bay day.

 Day 10: Coral Bay to Exmouth